 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable, in accordance with the Statement of Financial Accounting Standards No. 144 (SFAS 144), "Accounting for the Impairment or Disposal of Long-lived Assets."
 An impairment loss is recognized when the carrying amount of the asset exceeds the estimated undiscounted future cash flows expected to result from the use of the asset and its eventual disposition.
 The Company's long-lived assets primarily include its mineral exploration and development projects.
-The Company's most significant long-lived asset is the Al Masane mining project in Saudi Arabia.
+The Company's most significant long-lived asset was the Al Masane mining project in Saudi Arabia which was transferred to AMAK in December 2008.
 In March 2007 (for purposes of estimating future cash flows), price assumptions contained in the 1996 update to the Al Masane project's feasibility study and prepared by WGM, were updated by an independent consultant.
 See Item 2.
 Properties.
 These price assumptions are averages over the projected ten-year life of the Al Masane mine and are \$1.98 per pound for copper, \$0.85 per pound for zinc, \$492 per ounce for gold and \$9.03 per ounce for silver.
 Copper and zinc comprise in excess of 80% of the expected value of production.

 The Greater Al-Masane area is known to include massive sulphide deposits similar to those found in the Al-Masane area, which has been more thoroughly classified and explored.
 In consideration of the comparable amount of deposit area included, and the amount expended to date in the exploration efforts, and using current metal prices to evaluate the potential of the area explored, no impairment of this asset existed at December 31, 2007.
+This asset was transferred to Investment in AMAK in December 2008.

 Pioche's properties include 48 patented and 5 unpatented claims totaling approximately 1,500 acres.
 There is a 300 ton/day processing mill on property owned by Pioche.
-The mill is not currently in use and a significant expenditure would be required in order to put the mill into continuous operation, if commercial mining is to be conducted.
-However, the Company believes that the real estate value of the property is such that no impairment of this asset existed at December 31, 2007.
+The mill is not currently in use and a significant expenditure would be required in order to put the mill into continuous operation, if commercial mining were to be conducted.
+At December 31, 2008 the Company took a charge for impairment of the Pioche property due to the condition of the real estate market in Nevada and elsewhere, and also because of some questions about environmental impairments on the site of the ore processing mill.